csci-182/fall2022/pages/_assignments/hw5.md

    * If no data is returned or if fewer items are returned than expected, a nice error message is displayed.

 ## What to Turn In
-**Please Read Carefully:** Before you submit this week, please edit the homepage that you made in [Tutorial 3](tutorial03) by adding a link to the `index.html` file that you made for this homework.
+**Please Read Carefully:** Before you submit this week, please edit your homepage by adding a link to this homework.

-To submit this week's homework assignment, please create and upload a zip file to Canvas (under the Homework 4 assignment) with the following files / info:
+To submit this week's homework assignment, please create and upload a zip file to the Moodle (under the Homework 5 assignment) with the following files / info:

 1. A text file (word doc, pdf, etc.) that includes:
     1. A link to your homepage, which should link to all of your assignments (including `hw05`).
     1. A link to your GitHub repository (where your code files are stored).
     1. The answers to your accessibility questions.
 2. A screenshot of your WAVE report.

-## [TBD] What to Submit
-**Please Read Carefully:** To submit Homework 5, please paste the following links into the Moodle under the Homework 4 submission section:

-1. A link to your **homepage** on GitHub pages, which should link to your Spotify interface
-2. A link to your GitHub **code repository** (where your code files are stored).
-3. Wave extension?